 Medical Offices including Dermatology Practices are deemed “Essential Businesses” with offices remaining open

-Dermatologists provide much needed relief for patients suffering from painful and even debilitating skin conditions such as rashes, skin infections (abscesses), eczema and psoriasis flare-ups and so on.
-Pinnacle Dermatology providers have treated many patients with such conditions over the last week that have thanked us for being here, ready to provide the care they needed during this time.
-A reduction in dermatology services will force these patients to navigate the already overburdened primary care, urgent care or hospital emergency departments to receive necessary care, likely increasing their risk of exposure to the virus while simultaneously shifting resources away from those needed to fight this pandemic.
+Pinnacle Dermatology providers have treated many patients during the COVID-19 outbreak that have thanked us for being here, ready to provide the care they needed during this time.
+A reduction in dermatology services would force these patients to navigate the already overburdened primary care, urgent care or hospital emergency departments to receive necessary care, likely increasing their risk of exposure to the virus while simultaneously shifting resources away from those needed to fight this pandemic.

 Coronavirus/Covid-19 is a very serious public health concern.
 We are taking extreme precautions and have created care options to help keep our patients and employees safe while providing necessary medical and surgical dermatology services during this time.
 Please read on for more information.
 We thank you and hope to see you in our offices if you need more immediate care during this pandemic or afterwards.